-The affirmative vote of holders of a majority of shares entitled to vote and present at the annual meeting, virtually via the internet or by proxy, is required for any adjournment of the annual meeting to solicit additional proxies in the event there are insufficient votes to approve Proposal 2.
-Broker non-votes will have no effect on the outcome of this proposal.
-Abstentions will have the same effect as a vote against the matter.
+The affirmative vote of holders of a majority of shares present in person, by remote communication, if applicable, or represented by proxy at the annual meeting and entitled to vote thereon is required for the approval of the Warrant Stockholder Approval Proposal.
+Broker non-votes will have no effect on the outcome of this proposal, and abstentions will have the same effect of a vote against the matter.